f0ns1/mitm_process.py/README.md

-## DNS Spoofing Attack under MitM envornment
+## DNS Spoofing Attack under MitM environment

 For use this tool you must work under MitM environment, in taht case, on the one hand we posioned the target_ip(victim) with our mac addres instead of